mattways/pageable/README.md

 <%= paginate @collection %>
 ```

-NOTE: You can override the parameters in the paginate method.
+NOTE: You can override the parameters in the scope and in the helper.

 ## SEO